Sustainability Activities FYE 2021

 Energy Division Oil & Gas Upstream Business Development Department June 2020Social contribution activities in Republic of Azerbaijan

-Material Issues: Address Climate Change (Contribute to Realization of a Low-Carbon Society)
+Material Issues: Address Climate Change (Contribute to a Decarbonized Society)

 ITOCHU Corporation is pleased to announce that its wholly owned subsidiary, ITOCHU Oil Exploration (Azerbaijan) Inc., made the following social contribution activities: